gawsalya/Fortune-Telling-Project/README.md

   - This file contains a few tests to make sure the code is running as needed.

 **Mentions/Credits:**
-ACSII art uses pre-designed art from **https://www.asciiart.eu/** Fairy art by Joan G. Stark
+ACSII art uses pre-designed art from **https://www.asciiart.eu/** .
+Fairy art by Joan G. Stark.
-Starry line art inspired by ejm's design
+Starry line art inspired by ejm's design.